 Back to all News

 Don't interfere!
+Frequencies in space.

-Radio frequencies are shared resources, and that makes global cooperation necessary.
-Making order and predictability in frequency allocation is a time consuming and very complex task.
 To any outside person, calculating which satellites will transmit when and where and on which frequency, without interfering with each other, would seem like an infernal game of pick-up sticks.
 Thousands of satellites orbit the globe at any given moment, transmitting to their ground stations.
 How to secure free transmission, without interfering with signals from all the other satellites?

 In 2015, Space Norway decided to launch two highly elliptical satellites for polar orbit.
 A launch like this demands a lot of planning, time, money, bureaucracy – and a lot of computer calculation capacity.
 A planned launch means you notify on behalf of a state, not a company, your predicted frequency requirement.
 This notification is delivered via the national communications authority to the International Telecommunications Union (ITU), a United Nations’ body for space frequency coordination.
 Space Norway’s strategy was to make as many and high quality simulations as possible, in advance of the notification.
 This is a complicated strategy since the notification must be delivered many years before the program knows exactly what its customers will need.